Clinton Power + Associates

 Of all the horsemen, contempt is the most devastating to relationships.

-Contempt is the feeling of superiority, with which you regard your partner as mean, vile, or worthless.
-When you act with contempt, you attack your partner’s sense of self with the intent to insult or abuse, sometimes from a place of disgust.
+Contempt is the feeling of superiority with which you regard your partner as mean, vile, or worthless.
+When you act with contempt, you attack your partner’s sense of self, intending to insult or abuse, sometimes from a place of disgust.

 Solution: Build a culture of appreciation